Rahi374/vball-rotation-tracker/README.md

 ### Where to try

-- http://amanokami.net/projects/vball-rotation2.html (This is where it usually will be, for for now, it's down.)
+- http://amanokami.net/projects/vball-rotation2.html (This is where it usually will be, but for now, it's down.)
 - http://home.amanokami.net/vball-rotation2.html (This is the temporary place it will be hosted.
 Since this server has dynamic IP, the availability may flicker.)

 ### Comments